 But wait, there’s more on the moray eel!

 6.)
 A gaping mouth isn’t a sign of aggression.
 They keep their mouths open in order to siphon oxygen-rich water past their gills.

 7.)
 Moray eels excrete a toxic mucus coating that helps them fend off predators.

 Did you know…?

 The fin along their back is actually comprised of three fused fins: the dorsal, the adipose, and the caudal fin.

 8.)
 Cleaner shrimp are allowed into the mouths and onto the gills and skin of the moray eel in order to groom them of parasites, of which they have many.
-Occasionally these shrimp end up as a meal.
+Occasionally these shrimp end up as a meal though.

 9.)
-Females mate with males by entwining together for up to two hours.
+Females mate with males by entwining together for up to 2 hours.
 The female then releases up to 10,000 eggs that are fertilized by the male.

 10.)
 The eggs eventually hatch and the free floating larvae drift about in the open water till they develop into fully formed eels which then return to the ocean floor and start their life as a fierce moray.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!